-Most of us know dandruff as that flaky white stuff found on the scalp, or more embarrassingly, on the shoulders of your nice black sweater.
-But how to get rid of dandruff?
+Most of us know dandruff as that flaky white stuff found on the scalp or, more embarrassingly, on the shoulders of your nice black sweater.
+The tough part is knowing how to get rid of dandruff.
 That’s something that most of us, frustratingly, do not know.

-Dandruff is more common than you may think, as most of us have had it at some point in our life.
-Dandruff is the result of the overproduction of dead skin, but it can also be caused by numerous other factors — such as winter air that produces dry skin, a vitamin deficient diet, and harsh chemicals found in unhealthy shampoos, even dandruff shampoos that are supposed to reduce the flakes!
+Dandruff is more common than you may think, as most of us have had it at some point in our lives.
+It is the result of the overproduction of dead skin, but it can also be caused by numerous other factors — such as winter air that produces dry skin, a vitamin-deficient diet and harsh chemicals found in unhealthy shampoos, even dandruff shampoos that are supposed to reduce the flakes!

 What Is Dandruff?